Skip to main content

 • U.S. Forest Service Zero Waste Incident Recycling Blanket Purchase Agreement

 Natural disasters devastate communities every year.
 They damage households and businesses, generating significant amounts of a wide variety of natural disaster debris, disrupting local ecosystems, and taxing already limited resources.
-These Workshops were designed to identify opportunities for action by stakeholders across the disaster management and sustainable materials life cycles so that everyone may live in a resilient world where less debris is generated and fewer resources are used to rebuild and recover.
+These Workshops were designed to identify opportunities for action by interested parties across the disaster management and sustainable materials life cycles, so that everyone may live in a resilient world where less debris is generated and fewer resources are used to rebuild and recover.

-The Workshops were attended by over 110 experts on disaster debris planning and management, disaster response, environmental justice, circular economy, deconstruction, and green building and included representatives from federal, state, local, tribal, and territorial governments, non-governmental organizations, and academia.
+The Workshops were attended by over 110 experts on disaster debris planning and management, disaster response, circular economy, deconstruction, and green building and included representatives from federal, state, local, Tribal, and territorial governments, non-governmental organizations, and academia.

 Workshop participants generated a range of practical steps the federal government and others can take to bridge gaps and drive innovation around disaster debris management and resilience, including: